 What’s Scott Galloway’s secret to good leadership?

 What does a former investment banker — and successful entrepreneur — have to say about leadership?
 During J.P.
-Morgan’s recent Tech Stars Leadership Forum, Scott Galloway, Professor of Marketing at NYU Stern School of Business, chatted with Alex Watkins, Co-Head of J.P.
+Morgan’s recent Tech Stars Conference, Scott Galloway, Professor of Marketing at NYU Stern School of Business, chatted with Alex Watkins, Co-Head of J.P.
 Morgan’s International Equity Capital Markets.
 Tune in now to hear Scott’s advice for tech founders and the top three things that make a good CEO, plus the key trends driving the tech industry.

 What’s Scott Galloway’s secret to good leadership?